 Distance learning offers you greater access to education, since it doesn’t require you to travel to attend classes.
 This makes it an ideal option if you are required to stay home to look after family members, if you don’t have access to transport, if you have a disability, or if you want to study a course that isn’t offered by a college or university close to where you live.

 Distance learning saves you loads of time and energy by not requiring you to spend time commuting to campus.
 It also allows you to study in your own time, which means that you can plan your study sessions in such a way that you make optimal use of the time you have available.
 You could, for example, fit a short study session into your lunch break, spend an hour studying before you leave for work in the morning, study on the bus on your way to work, or study while your children are busy with their homework.

 Distance learning allows you to study at your own pace.
 This means that you don’t have to worry about falling behind when you have to attend to other commitments.
 It also means that you get to decide how much time to spend on each section of the work.
 You get to choose the speed and intensity of your studies.

 Where Can I Study A Pr Course Via Distance Learning?

 You can study with Oxbridge Academy, a distance learning college offering courses to students in South Africa and abroad.
 The PR courses that you can choose from include the following:

 Short Learning Programmes

-These non-credit bearing skills courses are designed to introduce you to the field of Public Relations (PR), and to equip you with fundamental knowledge and skills in this field, without requiring you to write any exams.
+These non-credit-bearing skills courses introduce you to the field of PR, and equip you with fundamental knowledge and skills in the field, without requiring you to write exams.